lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

    }

-  This option exists only to address very specific cases in which dependency cycles exist that cannot be solved otherwise; it should not be used under normal circumstances.
-The recommended approach is rather either splitting the projects into sets of subprojects that do not form a cycle, or modifying the projects themselves, in order to remove the cyclic dependencies.
+  This option exists only to address very specific cases in which dependency cycles exist that cannot be solved otherwise; however, its use is inherently difficult to control, and it should be avoided if at all possible.
+In particular, excluding libraries from dbuild's control may cause library conflicts due to different transitive dependencies, pulled in by different projects.
+The recommended approach is instead either splitting the projects into sets of subprojects that do not form a cycle, or modifying the projects themselves, in order to remove the cyclic dependencies.

 extra
   The "extra" component is optional, as are all of its sub-components; it describes additional parameters used while building the project, and its content depends on the build system, as detailed below.

+.. _sbt-options:

 sbt-specific options
 --------------------